I've been trying to be very disciplined with myself and to follow the Stephen King advice of writing at least 1,000 to 2,000 words each day.

 Email is a fabulous invention - I can send off half a dozen poems and I never have to see or speak to anyone about it.
 When I receive my rejection emails I can weep silently into my coffee without anyone knowing the reason why.

-At least they're sending out rejection emails now, I used to just be ignored so I guess I must be doing something right somewhere along the line.
+At least they're sending out rejection emails now, I used to just be ignored so I guess I must be

 And even including this particular image of writing says so much about my idea of Good Writing and the value I put upon it.
 It gives away my intentions and expectations for my own writing but most of all it shows how terribly romantic I am about writing.